A Guide to Becoming a Neurodiversity-Affirming Helping Professional

 Step 6: Engage with Community

-Whether you are working on your own or in a group/agency, you may not readily have support available from people who are already working from a neurodiversity affirming framework.
-Without support, you can feel lonely and might question if you are “doing this right” or if working in agency settings may even feel pressure to conform to a different approach.
-A more passive option is following content creators; whether that’s through subscribing to newsletters, reading articles from certain websites, listening to podcasts, or following accounts on social media, this can help you feel like you aren’t in this effort alone.
-A slightly more active approach is joining online groups with individuals who practice from a similar approach.
-The nice thing about joining an online group is you can choose to be more passive and just read others posts, or can choose to actively engage.
+Whether you are working on your own, or in a group/agency, you may not readily have support available from people who are already working from a neurodiversity affirming framework.
+Without support, you can feel lonely and might question if you are “doing this right”.
+If working in agency settings you may even feel pressure to conform to a different approach.
+A passive option to engage with the neurodiversity-affirming community is following content creators; whether that’s through subscribing to newsletters, reading articles from certain websites, listening to podcasts, or following accounts on social media, this can help you feel like you aren’t in this effort alone.
+(My ADHD Resource List gives suggestions) A slightly more active approach is joining online groups with individuals who practice from a similar approach.
+The nice thing about joining an online group is you can choose to quietly observe and read others posts and responses, or can be more actively engaged.
 You can also participate in professional consultation to be able to ask direct questions and get support either individually or in a group setting.

 If you are ready to get started you may find these resource lists as a helpful starting point: